Valuative invariants for large classes of matroids: Introduction

-This statement is reformulated in a more precise way in Theorem \ref{thm:relaxation-induces-subdivision}.
+This statement is reformulated in a more precise way in Theorem~\ref{thm:relaxation-induces-subdivision}.
 Continuing with the informal discussion that we initiated above, this implies that the relaxation of stressed subsets indeed provides a way of ``adding pieces'' to the base polytope in a controlled way.
-In particular, for a connected split matroid, we can construct a subdivision of the hypersimplex having the property that all the remaining maximal pieces correspond to cuspidal matroids.
-Therefore, we close Section \ref{sec:polytopes} by proving the following general result, which is a direct consequence of the previous statements.
+In particular, for a connected split matroid (or, more generally, an elementary split matroid), we can construct a subdivision of the hypersimplex having the property that all the remaining maximal pieces correspond to Schubert elementary split matroids.
+We prove the following general result, which is a direct consequence of the previous statements.
 This, along with the matroidal subdivision that witnesses its validity, constitutes arguably the main result from which all the other particularizations are derived.

-\begin{teo} Let $\M$ be a connected split matroid of rank $k$ and cardinality $n$, and let $f$ be a valuative invariant.
+\begin{teo} Let $\M$ be an elementary split matroid of rank $k$ and cardinality $n$, and let $f$ be a valuative invariant.
 Then,

-where each $\uplambda_{r,h}$ denotes the number of stressed subsets with non-empty cusp of size $h$ and rank~$r$. \end{teo}
+where each $\uplambda_{r,h}$ denotes the number of stressed subsets with non-empty cover of size $h$ and rank~$r$. \end{teo}

-This theorem is stated and proved as Theorem \ref{thm:main}.
-Roughly speaking, this shows that if one considers a valuative invariant $f$, then the evaluation $f(\M)$ on a connected split matroid $\M$ lies in a ``cone'' whose ``apex'' is $f(\U_{k,n})$ and whose ``rays'' correspond to the difference of the evaluations at cuspidal matroids and direct sums of two uniform matroids.